lukesmurray/markdown-anki-decks/README.md

 You can change the card contents without losing your progress on the card.
 Markdown anki decks can be reimported without creating duplicates.

+## Installation

+Make sure you have a python version of 3.7 or greater installed.

+`pip install markdown-anki-decks`

+This will install the `mdankideck` cli tool.

 ## Usage

 Run `mdankideck input output` to convert the markdown files in the input directory to `apkg` files in the output directory.